patrocinio/cloud-private-bootcamp/Labs_development/Lab-RestrictedLogging_DJM.md

     name: system:serviceaccounts:elk-lab
   ```

-3. Save your changes and quit the vi session
+3. Save your changes and quit the vi session.

 #### Deploy the ELK Helm Chart
-In this section you will deploy an instance of ELK in to the **elk-lab** namespace
+In this section you deploy an instance of ELK in to the **elk-lab** namespace.

 1. Click **Catalog** from the ICP Admin Console menu bar to navigate to the Catalog of Helm Charts, and search for the `ibm-icplogging` chart.